 God has a way of working good out of difficult situations.
 In 1952 there was a painful split in the East Bend Congregation.
 Approximately 200 people left the East Bend congregation and started attending the Gibson City Bible Church.
 We are thankful that the Bible Church is a thriving church and that even in the midst of adversity and pain, God works!

 In 2015 the East Bend Membership voted to remove itself from the Mennonite Church USA Denomination.
-In 2017 East Bend chose to become a Partner Church with the Evana (Evangelical Anabaptist) Network of Churches.
-For more information about Evana and what we stand for, you can check out these following links:
+In 2017 East Bend chose to become a Partner Church with the Evana (Evangelical Anabaptist) Network.
+For more information about Evana Network and what we stand for, you can check out these following links:

 - About Evana Network